x-swe/rules/README.md

 5. **No general career advice.** - Any career advice post must contain questions and/or discussions that notably benefit from the participation of aspiring or professional software engineers.

 6. **No spamming.** - Don't spam with the same content over and over.
-Also don't respond to a post with a quote in a new post.
+Also don't respond to a post with a quote in a new post or use the hashtag #news.
 Spam will result in ban.

 7. **No memes.** - Although we love memes, we want to have a community of serious discourse.
 Find another appropriate community for memes.